dinith95/CodingBook/cloud/azure/azure_concepts.md

 - etag

 - _ts  shows the time which the document has last updated . it will be shows in  epoch time . [more info](https://stackoverflow.com/a/73123605/8313114)

+## Azure analystics Servcies

+there are four types of analytics services

+> descriptive snalysis
+shows what has happened to data using charts diagrams etc. answers question **what is happening ?**

+service by azure
+ - azure analytics services

+ > predictive analysis
+ using  existing data and algorithems to identify what will be the outcomes in the future ? .

+> cofnitive analysis

+recognises the photos , audios and vedios from the pre trained algorhythems in azure.

+> prescriptive analysis

+using the existing data and determinig the optmal solution for a problem or respponse to an event. answers the question **what is the best option?**.